 Over time, the functionality of the Slackware distro has been expanding.
 More programs were added, and package sizes have been increasing (I barely know software developers that remove functionality – everybody just keeps adding stuff) .
 The ISO image for the full and unmodified Slackware is almost equal to the capacity of a physical DVD.
 The difference is only 30 Megabytes!
 This means, I will soon have to start trimming the Slackware Live ISO to stay below DVD capacity limit.
 That is unsettling and goes against what I think does justice to the distro.
 On the other hand, I assume that some people’s first experience with Slackware comes from burning a Live ISO to a DVD medium and booting their computer from the DVD.

 Here as well, your thoughts are welcome: should I apply trim like with the XFCE ISO, or should I be selective in the package series that I add to the Live ISO?

 Download Slackware Live Edition

-You can find a set of new ISOs based on liveslak on download.liveslak.org/latest/, the 64bit versions of them support Secure Boot.
+You can find a set of new ISOs based on liveslak on my own servers: download.liveslak.org/latest/ in the Netherlands, or the US host us.liveslak.org/latest/ .